lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.61 Avitus Draconis acquired ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Armor [Battle Tunic]    |

-The event occurs when Johnny has the title "Sorrowful Musician" equipped and talks to a fish vendor in the Darilsheid's port.
+The event occurs when Johnny has the title "Sorrowful Musician" equipped and talks to a fish vendor at the Darilsheid's port.
 The fish vendor tells Stahn and his friends that he lost his friend at sea and urges them to go back to the place where they lost their friend.
 They follow his words to the shore of the island where Oberon's hidden factory is located and find Leon's cape washed up on the beach.